michaechris123-cmyk/Python-Cybersecurity-Toolkit-by-Chris/README.md

 # Python Cybersecurity Toolkit

 ## Objective
-This repository contains a collection of beginner-friendly cybersecurity tools built in Python.
-The goal is to demonstrate foundational understanding of networking, log analysis, and OSINT (Open Source Intelligence) through hands-on scripting.
+This repository contains my beginner-friendly cybersecurity tools built in Python.
+The goal is to demonstrate foundational understanding of networking, log analysis, and OSINT through hands-on scripting.

 ## Tools Used
 - **Python 3**